Ji-ho-Kim/final_g11/README.md

 Crawled data are stored in **Excel(.xlsx)** file.
 (We excluded restaurants that don't have a rating.)

-When a user clicks on the button and select the downloaded xlsx file, a table appears in which restaurants throughout Seoul have high ratings.
+When a user clicks on the '파일 열기' button and select the downloaded xlsx file, a table appears in which restaurants throughout Seoul have high ratings.

-Simply click on the section of the map above to see the results categorized by region.
+Simply click on the section of the image that corresponds to the borough above to see the results categorized by borough.

-Then, enter one of the following in the text box: "한식, 양식, 일식, 중식, 디저트" to see the results categorized by the type of restaurant.
+Enter one of the following in the text box: "한식, 양식, 일식, 중식, 디저트" to see the results categorized by restaurant type.

 준혁